-Financial Aid Refunds
+Financial Aid Refunds:

-For students receiving financial aid, refer to the financial aid refund rules as stated in the Dickinson College Bulletin under the Dickinson College Refund Policy.
-It is important to understand that, since the financial aid refund and the refund to the student's account are calculated using different methods, the refund to the student account may not fully cover the required refund to the financial aid programs, and the student may end up owing funds to the college after the refund to the financial aid programs has been made.
+Students receiving Title IV federal financial aid will have funds returned to federal aid programs according to the policies outlined in the Dickinson College Bulletin.
+It is important to understand that, since the financial aid refund and the refund to the student account are calculated using different methods, the refund to the student account may not fully cover the required refund to the financial aid programs, and the student may owe funds to the college after the refund to the financial aid programs has been made.